 I drive in at my usual time and got my parking spot right by the back door.
 When I get in, I start up my corporate and development machines and log in to my phone.

 After I’ve got my cup of tea, I spy some doughnuts a Project Manager brought in.
 Once I’ve got my hands on one, I check in with everyone and find out the latest.
-We manage to help one of the guys fix his development computer so he can use his four monitors, and then attend the team catch up.
+We manage to help one of the team fix his development computer so he can use his four monitors, and then attend the team catch up.

 As soon as we wrap things up, we head over to our software forum.
 Once a month, all the software engineers get together.
 It’s a chance to hear about the tooling being used by another team and how they do full lifecycle software architecture for their microservice-based system.
 Other people from the team discuss their research into the open source projects they’re thinking of integrating.
 And we chat about how we believe we can improve the organisation and get over any blockers we can think of.
 After the forum comes to a close, I grab some lunch in the cafe and relax on the sofas with friends from across the departments.